 - Its residues are inert and non-toxic.

-- Unlike carbamate and carbonate salts, it does not contain or release carbon disulfide.
+- Unlike carbamate and carbonate salts, it does not contain carbon disulfide.

 - Compared to other sulfides, it provides more stability in acidic medium.

 - Remotox has been tested to maintain its effectiveness for a minimum of one year.